persistentsystems/D3-SCoMoS.JS/README.md

 1. run the gulp task "concat_d3scomos" will generate concatenated build in dist folder.
 2. running tests:
-	*  Go to folder tests open index.html.
+	*  Go to folder tests and open index.html.
 	*  This  will take care of running tests and showing reports
 3. code coverage (to be added).